 The storm’s flooding causes major damage to the lower floors of all structures near the shoreline, and many coastal structures can be completely flattened or washed away by the storm surge.
 Virtually all trees are uprooted or snapped, and some may be debarked, isolating most affected communities.
 Massive evacuation of residential areas may be required if the hurricane threatens populated areas.
 Total and extremely long-lived power outages and water losses are to be expected, possibly for up to several months.

 No Category 5 hurricanes have directly affected Trinidad and Tobago, or are considered near misses in recorded history.

 A post-tropical cyclone is simply a former tropical cyclone.
 This generic term describes a cyclone that no longer possesses sufficient tropical characteristics to be considered a tropical cyclone.
 Post-tropical cyclones can continue carrying heavy rains and high winds.

-When a tropical cyclone reaches the end of its life cycle, depending on its location, one of three things may occur.
+Depending on its location, one of three things may occur when a tropical cyclone reaches the end of its life cycle.
 If the tropical cyclone dissipates in the tropics, it may degenerate into a tropical wave.
 If a tropical cyclone degenerates – it can become a remnant low (more common overland) or an extratropical cyclone (in the northern latitudes).

 This is a post-tropical cyclone that no longer possesses the convective organization required of a tropical cyclone and has maximum sustained winds of less than 34 knots.
-These shallow systems may meander for sometime before opening into a trough of low pressure, or being absorbed into an extratropical cyclone.
+These shallow systems may meander for some time before opening into a trough of low pressure or be absorbed into an extratropical cyclone.

 An extratropical cyclone is a term used in advisories and tropical summaries to indicate that a cyclone has lost its “tropical” characteristics.
 It is important to note that cyclones can become extratropical and still retain winds of hurricane or tropical storm force.